ruricolist/vernacular/README.md

 This is called (following Racket) a *hash lang*.
 A hash lang takes precedence over all other ways of specifying a language.

 Sometimes, however, you will be re-using an existing syntax.
-This lets you employ existing tooling like editors, linters, etc. In this case we borrow Emacs’s syntax for specifying modes, using a special  in the first line:
+This lets you employ existing tooling like editors, linters, etc. In this case we use Emacs’s syntax for specifying modes, using a special in the first line:

     # -*- mode: my-lang -*-

 (You can consult the [Emacs manual][] for the details of the syntax.)

 The advantage of this approach is that the sequence between `-*-` markers does not have to appear at the beginning of the file; it can be commented out using the appropriate comment syntax.
 (If the file starts with a shebang (`#!`), the mode can also be specified in the second line, but this is also true of hash langs.)

 Lastly, the language of a module can be specified as part of the import syntax.
 This lets you use files as modules without having to edit them at all, which may be useful for shared files you cannot edit.

+    (vernacular:import facts
+      :as :cl-yesql/sqlite
+      ...)

+## Advanced imports

+You can use `import-as-package` to import a Vernacular module as a Lisp package:

+    (vernacular:import-as-package :facts
+      :from "sqlite.sql"
+      :binding :all-functions)

+This will bind `facts:add-fact` etc.

+(If your Lisp supports hierarchical packages, you might find `import-as-subpackage` more useful.)

+Vernacular supports local imports using the `with-imports` form:

+    (vernacular:with-imports (facts
+                              :from "sqlite.sql"
+                              :binding :all-functions)
+      ...)

+Besides being local in extent, this supports all the same options as `vernacular:import`.

+The `binding` clause of an import form actually supports a DSL for specifying import sets, based on [R6RS][r6rs-imports].

+A list of names is just a list of imports:

+    (x y z) ; x, y, and z as variables

+Names can be aliased:

+    ((x :as eks) (y :as why) (z :as zed))

+You can import the same binding more than once under different aliases:

+    ((x :as x1) (x :as x2))

+Names can be namespaced:

+    ;; x as a variable, y as a function, z as a macro (x #'y (macro-function z))

+What this does depends on whether the language uses namespaces.
+If it exports a function named `y`, that is what you get.
+If it doesn’t use namespaces, then you get the variable `y` in the function namespace.

+Namespaces and renaming can be combined:

+    ((y :as #'why) (#'z :as zed))

+Now the variable named `y` is being imported as a function named `why`, and the function named `z` is being imported as a variable named `zed`.

+There are shorthands for importing everything:

+    :all ; all the variables, as variables :all-functions ; all the functions, as functions :all-setters ; all the setf functions
+    :all-as-functions ; all the exports, as functions :all-as-setters ; all the exports, as setters

+You can limit these using `:except`:

+    (:except :all x y) ; All variables except x and y.

+You can add a prefix to everything:

+    ; Import all functions, adding sql- as a prefix.
+    (:prefix :all-functions sql-)

+You can remove a prefix:

+    ; Import all functions, removing any get- prefix.
+    (:drop-prefix :all-functions get-)

+# Writing languages

+## Why Vernacular?

+Vernacular languages have several important properties:

+1. Languages are *first-class*.
+Modules live in their own files, just like Lisp code, and are compiled into FASLs, just like Lisp code.

+2. Languages can use *any syntax*.
+Unlike embedded DSLs, which are limited to reader macros, Vernacular lets you use any parser you like – which means compatibility with existing tools, like editors.

+3. Languages are *reusable*.
+Support for meta-languages allows different languages to share the same parser or for the same language to be written in more than one syntax.

+4. Languages are *interoperable*.
+Lisp code can import modules written in Vernacular languages, and modules written in Vernacular languages can import other modules – in the same language, or in other languages.

-# Languages
+## Languages

 In Vernacular, a language is just a package.
 The package exports a reader and an expander.
 The function bound to the symbol named `read-module` is the *package reader*.
 The macro bound to the symbol named `module-progn` is the *package expander*.

 The important thing: when the package’s reader is called, that same package is also bound as the *current* package.
 It is then the responsibility of the reader to make sure any symbols it reads in, or inserts into the expansion, are interned in the correct package.
 (There is a shortcut for this, `vernacular:reintern`.)

 (There is one exception to the rule of *language=package*.
 If another package exists, having the same name, but ending in `-user`, and this other package inherits from the original package, then this *user package* is the package that is made current while reading (and expanding).
 E.g. a file beginning with `#lang cl` would actually be read in using the `cl-user` package, not the `cl` package itself.)

 Note that the reader is responsible for returning a single form, which is the module.
 That is, the form returned by the package reader should already be wrapped in the appropriate `module-progn`.
 The exported binding for `module-progn` is *only* looked up when the language is being used as the expander for a meta-language.

 (Meta-languages are for language authors who want to reuse an existing syntax.)

-# Defining languages
+## Language packages

-Any package can be used as a hash lang, as long as its name is limited to certain characters (`[a-zA-Z0-9/_+-]`).
-Of course this name can also be a nickname.
+Any package can be used as a language, but it can only be used as a hash lang if its name is limited to certain characters (`[a-zA-Z0-9/_+-]`).
+(Of course this name can also be a nickname.)

 (Note that package names are absolute, even on a Lisp that supports [package-local nicknames][].)

 It is recommended, although not required, that your language package inherit from `vernacular/cl` rather than from `cl`.
-The result is the same, except that `vernacular/cl` shadows Common Lisp’s binding and definition forms so they can be rebound by language implementations.
+The result is the same, except that `vernacular/cl` shadows Common Lisp’s binding and definition forms so they can be locally rebound by language implementations.

-The package must at least export a binding for one of `read-module`, for direct use, or `module-progn`, for use with a meta-language.
+The package must export a binding for both `read-module`, a function, and `module-progn`, a macro.

-Preferably, it would export both.
+### Static exports

 If the syntax of your language makes it possible to determine exports statically, you should also define and export `static-exports`.
 If your language defines `static-exports`, then Vernacular can statically check the validity of import forms.

 (This also has implications for phasing.
 If your language *doesn’t* provide a `static-exports` binding, then the only way Vernacular can expand a request to import *all* bindings from a module is by loading that module *at compile time* to get a list of its exports.)

-# Imports and exports

-What Vernacular imports and exports are not values, but bindings.
-Bindings are indirect (and immutable): they refer to the module, rather than to the value of the export.
-This allows for modules to be reloaded at any time.
-It is even possible to unload modules (using `dynamic-unrequire`).

-Note that exports in Vernacular, with one exception, form a single namespace.
-This is in order to keep the notation for imports simple.
-Importing from a language with multiple namespaces into a language with multiple namespaces would create a Cartesian product problem.

-The one exception is macros.
-A single namespace for run-time bindings and macros would not make sense in Vernacular where modules can be dynamically reloaded.

-Finally, Vernacular allows local imports: imports that only take effect within the body of a `with-imports` form.

-# Simple modules
+## Simple modules

 Most of the time, your language’s package expander will return a `simple-module` form.

     (vernacular:simple-module (#'moo)
       (defun make-moo (o)